gSchool/DNA-release-2/03-Phase-2/05-devopsworkflow.md

 <p style="font-family:script; font-size:2em; text-align: center;">We <strong>must</strong> do better</p>

-There is a corollary to Conway’s Law, called by many, the [“Inverse Conway Maneuver”](http://betica.com/blog/2016/06/17/transform-your-organization-with-the-inverse-conway-maneuver/).
-The essence of this is, don’t accept the bureaucracy and system you’ve been given, and don’t expect it to produce radically different outcomes than it has for decades.
+There is a corollary to Conway’s Law, called, the [“Inverse Conway Maneuver”](http://betica.com/blog/2016/06/17/transform-your-organization-with-the-inverse-conway-maneuver/).
+The Inverse Conway Maneuver states don’t accept the bureaucracy and system you’ve been given, and don’t expect it to produce radically different outcomes than it has for decades.
 * If you have the control and authority to change things, change your organization in ways that best support and mirror the system you’re building.
 * If you want to obtain the elegance of minimal complexity to deliver the capability, aggressively cut complexity out of your bureaucracy.
 * If you want to increase quality and decrease scrap and rework, integrate and automate testing with development.
 * Create small balanced teams with streamlined internal communication dedicated to specific aspects of your design or system.
 * Organize those teams in a way that minimizes one depending on another to the greatest extent possible to allow fast independent capability delivery.

-Many of the recommendations from the previous section are extensions of this idea.
-Just to restate the obvious again, if you want different results, don’t keep doing things the way you’ve always done them.
+If you want different results, don’t keep doing things the way you’ve always done them.
 As someone once said, **“thinking is not optional here”**.

 Get creative, start small, iterate, try things out, learn from failure, and most importantly, [“Keep Calm and Carry On”](https://en.wikipedia.org/wiki/Keep_Calm_and_Carry_On).